Can you boost your health farming organic foods?

 Runaway global warming also threatens looming shortages of water and changing climate regimes that will push the Earth’s ability to support humankind beyond its limits.

-We are about to plunge into the downward ride of the roller coaster and the result will be escalating shortages of food worldwide.
+We are about to plunge into the downward side of the roller coaster and the result will be escalating shortages of food worldwide.

 It takes time to master new skills and years for a fruit tree to produce fruit – the best preparation is to begin to grow your own food now.